-These services are considered an integral part of a vaginal delivery (59400-59410), cesarean section (59510-59515) or delivery after previous cesarean delivery (59610-59622) and are not eligible as distinct and separate services:
+The following services are considered to be an integral part of a vaginal delivery (59400-59410), cesarean section (59510-59515) or delivery after previous cesarean delivery (59610-59622) and are not eligible as distinct and separate services:

-- a) Induction of labor (for example, PEGGELL insertion, use of pitocin) - b) Augmentation of labor, for example, use of pitocin - c) Removal of shirodkar sutures prior to delivery - under anesthesia (except local) (59871) - under local anesthesia or without anesthesia d) Methods used to alter presentation of the fetus such as internal rotation, use of forceps, etc. Highmark Blue Shield will pay separately for external version (59412).

-- e) Suturing of episiotomy

-- f) Fetal scalp blood sampling (59030)
+- a) Induction of labor (for example, PEGGELL insertion) - b) Removal of shirodkar sutures prior to delivery - under anesthesia (except local) (59871) - under local anesthesia or without anesthesia - c) Any method used to alter presentation (rotation, internal or external version [59412], forceps, etc.) Separate payment may be made for external version (59412) when reported by a physician other than the attending obstetrician or associate. - d) Suturing of episiotomy (W9280) - e) Fetal scalp blood sampling (59030) - f) Fetal monitoring

-- g) Fetal monitoring, including insertion of fetal oximetry sensor (0021T)